 THE "SACRI MONTI OF PIEDMONT AND LOMBARDY" - UNESCO WORLD HERITAGE

-The Sacred Mounts consist of prestigious architectural complexes standing on hill tops and structured in a series of chapels with paintings and sculptures representing Christ’s story, Holy Mary and the Saints’ life or the mysteries of the Rosary.
+The Sacri Monti are prestigious architectural complexes standing on hilltops and structured in a sequence of chapels with paintings and sculptures representing the story of Christ, Holy Mary and the Saints.
 The works by famous artists from the XV-XIX century include life-size statues reproducing gestures, features and expressions of impressive realism.

-These locations have become destinations for art-centered tourism where nature and culture celebrate the values of spirituality.
+The Sacri Monti have now become destinations for art-centered tourism where nature and culture celebrate the values of spirituality.